jhuckaby/s3-api/README.md

 }
 ```

-You can also use dot.path.notation here to configure things such as AWS credentials, a default S3 storage class, and/or default ACL for all S3 objects.
+You can also use dot.path.notation in this file to configure things such as AWS credentials, a default S3 storage class, and/or default ACL for all S3 objects.
 Example:

 ```json
 {